tytydraco/yessleep/out/I_saw_something_in_my_bathroom_mirror_this_evening.md

 Alone, I stood in my fear.

 *What the fuck had just happened?
 What did he fuckin' mean?
-And, what the in the ever-loving fuck was he?*
+And, what in the ever-loving fuck was he?*

 I tried to collect myself, clearing my mind of the cloud of confusion and all the questions.